Suggestions for Theses and Project Topics

 SystemC is a library in C++, to build hardware system simulation models.
 It supports thread processes, events, clock signals, mutex, locks, FIFO channels.
 In the TLM 2.0 standard for Transaction Level modelling the safe synchronisation channels have been removed, with the effect that now threads can enter data structures freely.
 This is efficient in simulation but potentially unsafe.
 The project will investigate the use of synchronisation policies to guard such data structures to regain thread-safety by implementing associated conflict-freeness checks.
 This conflict analysis (= causality analysis) will ensure that concurrent execution does not invalidate the sequential SystemC standard.

-- Synchronous Policies as an Eclipse Compiler Plugin for the KIELER System (MSc thesis only)
+- Synchronous Policies as an Eclipse Compiler Plugin for the KIELER Model-based Design Suite (MSc thesis only)

 - Speed-independent Hardware Implementation of a sequentially constructive language (SCL) using Inertial Delays

-· AADDs: Instrumentation of SystemC code to turn normal semantics to symbolic execution semantics can be seen as a staging process; investigate the staged computation model and modal types (Pfenning & Davies) to generate safe programming of mixed-concrete-symbolic C++ code.
+Instrumentation of SystemC code to turn normal semantics to symbolic execution semantics.
+Investigate as a staged computation model using modal types (Pfenning & Davies) to generate safe programming of mixed-concrete-symbolic C++ code.
+Investigate their use for model-predictive control; for computing predictions in constructive scheduling.

 Area: Applications of Formal Logic